ariefshaik7/microservices-demo/README.md

-# The Wardrobe Co. - Microservices Cloth Store
+**The Wardrobe Co.** is a microservices demo application.
+The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-A modern, scalable e-commerce application built with a microservices architecture.
 This project demonstrates a full-stack implementation using React, Node.js, TypeScript, Docker, and PostgreSQL.

 ## 🏗️ Architecture

 The application is composed of multiple loosely coupled microservices, each responsible for a specific domain.
 An Nginx reverse proxy sits in front of all services, acting as an API Gateway.

-## 🚀 Tech Stack
+##  Tech Stack

 - **Frontend:** React, TypeScript, Vite, Axios, Context API
 - **Backend:** Node.js, Express, TypeScript